opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 After creating an index, if you need to make an extensive change such as adding a new field to every document or performing some computation on all integer fields, rather than deleting your index, making the change offline, and then indexing your data all over again, you can use the `_reindex` operation.

 With the `_reindex` operation, you can copy all or a subset of documents that you select through a query to another index.
-Reindex is a `POST` operation and you need to specify a source and destination index.
+Reindex is a `POST` operation.
+In its most basic form, you specify a source index and a destination index.

 Reindexing can be an expensive operation depending on the size of your source index.
 We recommend you disable all replicas on your destination index and re-enable them once the reindex process is complete.
 {: .note }